H-mohtashami/ng-inline-svg/projects/ng-inline-svg-g/README.md

 })
 class AppModule {}
 ```
-then you can use it in your templates:
+Then you can use it in your templates:

 ```bash
 @Component({